-Psychosis is an altered state of mind, or a break from reality, that is often indicated by delusions and hallucinations.
+Psychosis is an altered state of mind, or a break from reality, that is often characterized by delusions and hallucinations.

 A delusion is an idea about reality that is untrue and may be based on a false perception, or hallucination, that may be auditory or visual and sometimes both.
-About three out of every 100 people may suffer from psychosis in their lifetime, according to the National Alliance on Mental Illness (NAMI), and psychosis may be a symptom of a larger issue.
+About 3 out of every 100 people will suffer a psychotic episode at some point in their lifetime, according to the National Alliance on Mental Illness (NAMI).
+Psychosis may be a symptom of a larger issue.
 Bipolar disorder and schizophrenia are two mental illnesses that may have psychotic episodes as symptoms.

 Looking for Drug-Induced Psychosis

 It is important to understand how substance abuse and psychosis are intertwined, and which one may have predated the other, when determining treatment needs.
 When psychosis or mental illness occurs first, substance abuse may be a way to self-medicate symptoms.
-Treatment protocols may focus on behavioral changes and the alleviation of mental health symptoms, for example.
-If the substance abuse occurred first and the psychosis is a byproduct of drug use, the drug abuse patterns and potential triggers need to be further explored during treatment.
-Specific types of psychotic symptoms may occur as the result of different types of drugs.
+For example, treatment protocols may focus on behavioral changes and determining appropriate long-term approaches (such as medications) to alleviate mental health symptoms.

 Stimulant drugs(amphetamines, methamphetamine, cocaine):